natalieagus/50005/docs/Problem Set/05-deadlock.md

 sem_post(&mutex);
 ```

+{:.warning-title}
+> Problem
+>
-At runtime, the system works for a while.
+> At runtime, the system works for a while.
 But occasionally, when the buffer becomes full, all producers block indefinitely, even though consumers are still running.

 **Answer the following questions:**